emilyaikens/Get-Flashed/README.md

 * Give users the ability to edit whether a deck is private or public
 * Allow users to choose the color of the cards in their deck
 * Make public decks visible to everyone, not just registered users
+* Randomize the order of cards in a deck

 ## Credits